Kathund/ShareX-API/README.md

 npm install
 ```

-3. Setup Config by renamming the `config.example.json` to `config.json` and filling in the required information.
+3. Setup Config by renaming the `config.example.json` to `config.json` and filling in the required information.
 4. Start the API by running the following command:

 ```bash